filecoin-project/lily/docs/deployment_ops_guide.md

 Once your local Lily build is ready, you can get supporting services up and running quickly using pre-built Docker containers with `docker-compose`.

+This is useful for testing and seeing how things work, but may not be suited to a production environment (with a Lily-mainnet node), which we recommend planning according to your needs and the tasks you will run.
 > _(Note: `docker`, `docker-compose`, and `make` are dependencies.
 See [Docker](https://docs.docker.com/engine/install/) and [GNU Make](https://www.gnu.org/software/make/) documentation for installation instructions on your system.)_

 Included in the [`docker-compose.yml`](https://github.com/filecoin-project/lily/tree/master/docker-compose.yml) are all the complimentary services that Lily requires for local debugging and development.
 These services come preconfigured to work with Lily's default ports.